Posture And Your Health

 Stress from driving

 If you add any sort of constant vibration to the equation such as from driving a bus or truck for hours and hours, this will only magnify the stress and tension already building in your lower back.
 This is why those who spend long periods driving for work, such as parcel couriers and police officers, often have lower back problems.

 While certainly not as exciting as say slipping on the sidewalk, poor posture can also lead to small repetitive strain injuries that accumulate over time.
 As a result, this repetitive strain can lead to a build up of tension in your joints, muscles and other soft tissues.

 The Best Posture Is Your Next Posture

 So really, what is the best posture to have?
-If you only remember one thing from this article, remember this – try to change your posture periodically.
-Even something as small as shifting your body weight or repositioning yourself every once in awhile can have an important role in helping you feel and be better over time
+If you only remember one thing from this blog article, remember this – try to change your posture periodically.
+Even something as small as shifting your body weight or repositioning yourself every once in awhile can have an important role in helping you feel and be better over time.

 Frequently Asked Questions